OkiStuff/minigfx/README.md

 - Fun to use

 ## Features
 - Cross platform: Windows and Linux.
-To see how to work with Windows, check out WINDOWS.md
+To see how to work with Windows, check out the wiki
 - Creating windows easily
 - Keyboard and mouse input
 - Draw and manage shapes (pixels, rectangles and circles)